Data Acquisition, Deep Learning and Machine Learning PCs

 Entities like Purdue are not eligible for any of the normal coupon codes or discounts run by most vendors.

 Windows OS Licenses are required to be purchased if a machine will run Windows OS.
-ECN can help you purchase this through our vendor SHI.
+ECN can help you purchase this through our MS License vendor.

 If the purchase happens on a personal credit card and is submitted for reimbursement, Sales Tax is not refundable.